Gerald Laird: Detroit Tigers (second stint)

 On November 18, 2011, the Detroit Tigers welcomed Laird back with a one-year contract for the 2012 season as backup catcher to Alex Avila while slugger Victor Martinez, often used as a DH rather than as a catcher in any event, was on the disabled list for the entire season.
 He rewarded them by hitting .282, often hitting DH, in the regular season and helping them come back from well behind the Chicago White Sox to win their second consecutive AL Central Division title, edge the powerful young upstart Oakland Athletics 3–2 in the ALDS thanks to defending MVP Justin Verlander's stellar pitching in Games 1 & 5, and then sweep the suddenly discombobulated New York Yankees 4–0 in the ALCS.
 Laird had the key hit that put the Tiger's ahead in Kansas City the night they beat the Royals to clinch the AL Central for 2012.
 He was in his second World Series in a row, which the Tigers lost to the San Francisco Giants 4–0, and became a free agent on October 29.

 Atlanta Braves

 After former Braves backup David Ross signed with Boston for a two-year contract early in the off-season, the Braves scavenged the open market for a backup catcher.
 They found Laird, signing him to a two-year, $3 million contract with up to $750,000 in performance bonuses based on games played.
 With Brian McCann leaving in free agency, Laird handled the primary backup role to Evan Gattis in 2014.
 Laird ended his tenure with the Braves posting a .204 batting average.

 Arizona Diamondbacks

 On February 2, 2015, he signed a minor league contract with the Arizona Diamondbacks.
 A back injury sustained during the first month of the season ended Laird's season.
-He was designated for assignment on August 20, 2015 and released on August 24.
+He was designated for assignment on August 20, 2015, and released on August 24.

 Toros de Tijuana

-On June 16, 2016, Laird signed with the Toros de Tijuana of the Mexican Baseball League.
+On June 16, 2016, Laird signed with the Toros de Tijuana of the Mexican League.
+In two appearances for Tijuana, Laird went 0-for-1 at the plate.
+He announced his retirement from professional baseball on April 2, 2017.